 Our executive compensation program is made up of three main elements: base salary, annual incentive bonus and long-term incentive compensation.
-The chart below shows our objectives for each element of compensation and what factors we use to determine actual awards.
-For each element of compensation, we review peer group and relevant survey data before determining award levels.
+The chart below shows our objectives for each element of compensation and the factors we use to determine compensation amounts.
+For each element of compensation, the Compensation Committee takes into account our peer group (as described below) and relevant survey data as well as guidance from the independent compensation consultant, as applicable, before determining compensation amounts.